dexterlabora/node-red-contrib-meraki-cmx/README.md

 - Multiple Nodes with an identical URL will not function properly.
 Instead, use a "link" node to send the data to multiple flows.

 ## Changelog
+August 2017
+* Fixed "invalid data" issue.
+(Heroku was impacted by this)
+* Removed reference to `msg` object
+* Handle invalid secret better.

 July 2017
 * Added Status output
 * Return status codes